reconstructing a journey

 cardiological check in preparation of chemotherapy

-The echocardiogram is used to highlight the structure, function, and blood flow of the heart.
+The data for this day are an electrocardiogram on the usual pink paper, and an echocardiogram, which is used to highlight the structure, function, and blood flow of the heart.
 The second image shows a color flow doppler, with in blue the blood that flows from the probe and in red the blood that flows towards it.
+Everything was healthy and ready to sustain chemotherapy.

 November 06, 2023